freenas/freenas-docs/userguide/storage.rst

 :guilabel:`Create Snapshot`, and, for an existing zvol snapshot, :guilabel:`Promote Dataset` options.

 Similar to datasets, a zvol name cannot be changed.

-Choosing to delete a zvol warns that all snapshots of that zvol will also be deleted.
+Choosing a zvol for deletion shows a warning that all snapshots of that zvol will also be deleted.

 .. _Setting Permissions: